 Time: 5:00 pm

 Application Deadline: A resume, cover letter including the position(s) for which you are applying, and three professional references are due no later than April 1 at 5 pm to email@example.com.

 Interviews: Candidates selected for an interview will be informed no later than April 4.
-Interviews will take place at William and Mary on April 7.
-Accommodations will be made for candidates who cannot travel to campus.
+Interviews for the Branch Out + Health Literacy position will take place at William and Mary on the morning of April 4; all others will take place on April 7.
+Accommodations to interview by video chat will be made for candidates who cannot travel to campus.

 Start Date: Fellows will be expected to start the fellowship on August 1.

 For more information, contact [[adstel, Drew Stelljes]] or 757-221-3263.